paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-038-central-intelligence-agency-retirement-and-disability.md

 ## § 2034.
 Survivor annuity for certain other former spouses
 **(a) Survivor annuity**

-(1) **In general** — An individual who was a former spouse of a participant or retired participant on November 15, 1982, shall be entitled, except to the extent such former spouse is disqualified under subsection (b) of this section, to a survivor annuity equal to 55 percent of the greater of—
+(1) **In general** — An individual who was a former spouse of a participant or retired participant on November 15, 1982, shall be entitled, except to the extent such former spouse is disqualified under subsection (b), to a survivor annuity equal to 55 percent of the greater of—

   (A) the unreduced amount of the participant’s or retired participant’s annuity, as computed under [section 2031(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2031/a&num=0&edition=prelim); or